Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 Scholarship Application Tips

-Organizations that award BSW and MSW scholarships are looking for students who embody their principles and can forward their goals.
-To find them, they often ask for letters of recommendation and personal essays.
+Organizations awarding BSW and MSW scholarships are looking for students who embody their principles and can help advance their goals.
+To find them, most ask for letters of recommendation and a personal essay.

-Letters of recommendation can come from past social work professors, fieldwork supervisors, and supervisors at agencies you’ve worked at or volunteered for.
-But no matter who you ask, try to find people that can speak to both your passion for service and abilities.
-Remember to read application instructions carefully, though — organizations often ask for recommendations from specific sources.
+Letters of recommendation can come from past professors, fieldwork supervisors, and supervisors at agencies where you’ve worked or volunteered.
+Whoever you ask, choose people who can speak to both your commitment to service and your practical abilities.
+Read each application’s instructions carefully — many organizations specify exactly who the recommendation should come from.

 - Do your research.
 Look into the values and mission of the organization offering the scholarship.
-Try to think of any experiences that align with the kind of work they do.
-A quick story about a specific event can speak to your ethics and ambition.
+Think of experiences that align with the kind of work they do.
+A specific story can speak far more to your ethics and ambition than general statements.

 - Start with the basics.
-Talk about your background, when you developed a passion for social service, or even an event that sparked it.
-This can also include volunteer work you’ve done, social service jobs you’ve had, and what kind of education you’ve had.
+Talk about your background, when you developed a commitment to social service, or an event that shaped your path.
+This can include volunteer work, social service jobs, and your educational history.

 - Talk about how this opportunity may help you.
-If earning a scholarship makes becoming a social worker more realistic, discuss why.
+If earning a scholarship makes becoming a social worker more realistic, say so directly and explain why.

-Applying for scholarships often involves filling out different applications for each one.
-However, applying for grants is typically simpler.
-In most cases, you only need to fill out one form — the Free Application for Federal Student Aid (FAFSA).
+Applying for scholarships usually means filling out a separate application for each one.
+Grants are typically simpler.
+In most cases, the FAFSA is the primary application required — the Free Application for Federal Student Aid.

-To determine how much financial aid you need, the FAFSA form asks about:
+To determine how much financial aid you need, the FAFSA asks about:

 - Your income and savings.